 The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
+ASHRAE and its members provide research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 EPA Section 608